infamousjoeg/Conjur-Configurator/README.md

 #### azure.yml (sub policy in Conjur policy)
 This policy controls the authn-azure webservice and the hosts for azure.
 These hosts have already been granted permission to access the dummy secrets.

+#### oidc_provider.yml (sub policy in Conjur policy)
+This policy controls the authn-OIDC/provider webservice.
+This is just a generic policy with "provider" as the OIDC provider.
+The admins group users have access to authenticate to the OIDC provider.
+The variables in the policy still need to be configured for your specific provider.
+See the Conjur documentation for further information.

 ### tanzu.yml
 This policy creates a framework to work with VMWare Tanzu.
 The policy for the Tanzu is 'tanzu/production'.
 This is what the serice broker should be configured to control.
 There is a host created called 'host/tanzu/tanzu-service-broker' and has ownership of the 'tanzu/production' policy.